Raspberry Syrup

 Three simple ingredients are all that’s needed to make raspberry syrup.
 If you’d like to mix things up, check out the section below called Variations & Substitutions.

 Fresh raspberries work best in this recipe.
-They make a much more robust syrup with a bright fruit flavor.
+They make a much more robust syrup with a bright fruity taste.

 If you have raspberries that are about to go bad, you can still use them in this recipe!
-Fruit that is a little bruised or is just about to go bad will make a very lovely syrup.
+Fruit that is a little bruised or is just about to go bad will make a very lovely, flavorful syrup.

 Frozen raspberries will work just fine in this recipe.
 Use them like you would fresh ones — they will still have a lot of fresh raspberry flavor.